By Bailey Anne Dermanci

 According to Dr. Schell, practitioners want to share how to use the design thinking process because they are passionate about it.
 However, design thinking practitioners are not necessarily teachers and are rarely learning scientists.
 “There are lots of workshops to take and resources available online, but it’s a highly complex toolset with tons of layers,” said Schell.
 The volume of online resources can add to learners’ frustrations because they may be inconsistent and incohesive.
 Many courses purporting to teach entry-level design thinking don’t actually help students utilize the process because they don’t acknowledge the issues that new learners will encounter as they begin to use it.

-Schell approached the development of her course with this in mind, understanding how complex design thinking is and how it could be broken down into ways that people can understand.
+Schell approached the development of Essentials of Practical Design Thinking with this in mind, understanding how complex design thinking is and how it could be broken down into ways that people can understand.
 How people learn is the cornerstone of the program.